GabrielWPetermann/toolbox/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Toolbox application to Vercel.
+This guide explains how to deploy the Toolbox application to Vercel as a full-stack Next.js application.

 ## Architecture

-The application consists of two main parts:
+The application is a **single Next.js 14 project** with:
-- **Frontend**: Next.js application (`packages/web`)
+- **Frontend**: React components with glassmorphism design
-- **Backend**: Express.js API (`packages/api`)
+- **API Routes**: Next.js API routes handling URL shortening and QR generation

-Both are deployed as a single Vercel project using the monorepo configuration.
+- **External Services**: TinyURL integration for reliable URL shortening

 ## Prerequisites